10 Ways To Save On Groceries Now

 This habit is not going to help you save on groceries.

-If you feel that it is too distracting to shop at these stores, then consider shopping someplace that limits you to groceries.
-You can maybe put away some of your saving for a mini-shopping trip to one of the wonderful stores and buy that new blue lamp with the gorgeous lampshade that you ( I might have been thinking of me) crushed on at Target.
+If you feel that it is too distracting to shop at these stores, then consider shopping some place that limits you to groceries.
+You might put away some of your savings for a mini-shopping trip to one of the wonderful stores and buy that new blue lamp with the gorgeous lampshade that you ( I might have been thinking of me) crushed on at Target.

 Consider Purchasing Generic/Store Brands

 If you notice that the price of items seems high when compared to generic/store brands.
-If you are concerned about taste or quality then buy one of the bargain brands and give it a try.
-I have found that my ultra picky teen cannot differentiate between high-end steak sauce and the generic brand.
+If you are concerned about taste or quality, then buy one of the bargain brands and try it.
+I have found that my ultra picky teen cannot differentiate between a high-end steak sauce and a generic brand.
 Steak sauce is his ketchup so we buy it every month.
-This can be as much as two dollar savings on our budget!
-Its the little choices like this that can add up to substantial saving at the end of each month.
+This can be as much as two-dollar savings on our budget!
+It’s the little choices like this that can add up to substantial savings at the end of each month.